Afonso-Nobre/Extreme-Challenge---JunctionX/README.md

 Right at the start you will see a pop-up with our policy - how do we define extremist view and bad language.

 When you close the pop-up you can choose a file to upload.
 And when you are ready click the button 'Upload' to start the algorithm.
 It may run for a little while, but we want it to be thorough.
-When it is ready it will list out all of the timestamps at which inappropriate language was use.
+When it is ready it will list out all of the timestamps at which inappropriate language was used and label them accordingly.
 The timestamps are in seconds.

+If you get "File is empty" feedback, it was because uploaded files were empty or had no audio.

 If you get "Short file with problems!" feedback, it means that the file only had a short phrase and it was containing extreme views or inappropriate language.

 If you get "No problems found" feedback, it means that the file doesn't contain any extreme views or inappropriate language.

+Note: The system marks files in a safe way, meaning it will prefer to flag some text that looks suspicious over not doing it.

 ## Licenses